aksisonline/dev-storage-manager/.github/SETUP.md

 - [ ] Update repository permissions
 - [ ] Test CI workflow with a dummy commit
 - [ ] Create first release (can be v0.1.0)
-- [ ] Verify installers are attached (DMGs and ZIP)
+- [ ] Verify both macOS and Windows ZIP artifacts are attached
-- [ ] Download and test installers on each platform
+- [ ] Download and test each platform’s ZIP locally
 - [ ] Update README badges to show actual status

 ## 🤝 Contributing